maxpert/marmot/README.md

  - `bind-pane` - A `host:port` combination for control panel address (default: `localhost:6010`).
 All the endpoints are basic auth protected which should be set via `AUTH_KEY` env variable (e.g. `AUTH_KEY='Basic ...'`).
 This address should not be a public accessible, and should be only used for cluster management.
-This in future will serve as full control panel hosting and cluster management API.
+This in future will serve as full control panel hosting and cluster management API. **EXPERIMENTAL**
  - `verbose` - Specify if system should dump debug logs on console as well.
 Only use this for debugging.

 ## How does it work?